Forgiveness and Forgiving

 I used to think I hurt no one, so why the concern about forgiving?
 I’d rather live a carefree life instead of carrying the heaviness of the idea.

 I learned that the weather of thoughts and emotions passing through me could possess me: my actions and behavior can impact others without realizing it.
 Hurt from others could be churning in the subconscious, and I may not even be aware.
-Slowing down and seeing movies of the mind in the light of awareness can clear my mind.
-The process can lighten my heart, buoy my spirits, and lift the weight off my chest.
+The weather has accumulated from my current and past lives.

 I could be hurting other living beings (plants, animals, microbes, or any other organism) simply from my way of life without awareness.